JenieX/user-js-z/fitgirl-safer-content/README.md

 ## Limitations

-This script will blindly remove the target contents, therefor visiting a game page that is marked as adult will give you an empty page.
+This script will blindly remove the target contents, therefor visiting a game page that is marked as adult will give you no content.

 ## History

-To see the commit history for this script, click [here](https://github.com/JenieX/user-js/commits/main?path=src/user-js/ig-splash-screen).
+To see the commit history for this script, click [here](https://github.com/JenieX/user-js-next/commits/main/fitgirl-safer-content/fitgirl-safer-content.user.js).

 ## Contributing